 G+D Currency Technology and its subsidiary Louisenthal got to work on modernising and freshening up the general banknote design and – in particular – designing the security features in terms of their effects and placement.
 In accordance with the central bank’s wishes, the team kept the existing motifs on each note while lifting the colour palette to make it look brighter.

 Tajikistan was one of the first countries to adopt Louisenthal’s innovative varifeye ColourChange technology.
 This highly secure element offers vibrant colour and movement from the front through to the back of the note.
 On the Tajik 500 somoni note, the front features Abuabdullo Rudaki (858-941), the founder of classical Tajik literature, and the varifeye ColourChange showing a metallic cotton flower that turns into a dove on the reverse.
 It's a colour-intensive sparkling foil set in a translucent window.
 It offers maximum visual appeal while remaining incredibly difficult to forge.
 In direct light, the cotton flower shimmers in sophisticated gold, while on the reverse the dove appears in metallic blue.
 This effect also makes it quick and easy for users to check the note’s authenticity.

 The inclusion of Louisenthal’s RollingStar thread was another first for the National Bank of Tajikistan.
 The shimmering security thread is in widespread use around the world, fulfilling Tajikistan’s requirement for proven security technologies.
 It combines two key security technologies: ColourShift, for changing colours as the note is tilted; and micro-mirrors, whose exact position is defined by highly complex algorithms.
 These ensure the uniqueness of each note and make it easier for the public to authenticate it in an instant, while enjoying the fascinating interplay of 3D and multicoloured effects.

-The 500 sonomi note also features a LEAD hologram – another of Louisenthal’s cutting-edge security technologies that regroups micromirror and colour shift effects.
-On the front of the note, LEAD depicts a colourful and sparkling representation of the main figure on the note, Abuabdullo Rudaki.
+The 500 sonomi note also features state-of-the-art holograms – another of Louisenthal’s cutting-edge security technologies that regroups micromirror and colour effects.
+On the front of the note, LEAD depicts a colourful representation of the main figure on the note, Abuabdullo Rudaki.
 The feature ensures the note is safe from forgers and instantly recognisable for the public.

 Hybrid substrate for the lower denominations